Test in production without watermarks.

 import java.net.URL;

-public static void main(String [] args) throws IOException {
+public static void main(String[] args) throws IOException {

-// Create a PDFPrinterJob object
+// Create a PDFPrinterJob object for printing

 PDFPrinterJob printerJob = new PDFPrinterJob();

-// Set the output file
+// Set the PDF file to be printed

 }